Spay and Neutering

 Prevents Reproductive Diseases

-Spaying and neutering reduce the risk of health issues like uterine infections, breast tumors, testicular cancer, and prostate disease.
+Spaying and neutering reduce the risk of serious issues, including uterine infections, breast tumors, testicular cancer, and prostate disease.

 Improves Behavior and Reduces Stress